haki-m/ADF/README.md

 * Select more than one file

 ## Columns
-* Number of columns showen in dialog file
+* Number of columns shown in dialog file

 ## Font Size
-* Font size for the foldes and files name
+* Font size for the folders and files name

 ## Allow back on android
-* if this bool is thrue the button system for android device do the back function to the previous folder
+* if this bool is true, the button system for android device do the back function to the previous folder

 ## Dialog Theme
 Dark theme
 Light theme

 ## Files filter
-it is an Array of file format that you one to see on your dialog file if it empty (default) you will see all files types
+it is an Array of file format that you want to see on your dialog file, if it empty (default) you will see all files types

-for example : if i chose _pdf_
+for example : if I chose _pdf_

 ![img](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEjUNmLgDdsjCdvBxO9qTdyZO0nOLMPrriqAZ55aYZ6kuvMoeSR4HM-xzXi5JdEaTCMtgrNoeMttHtoXgixxVT3ntnOv-C688t8UuTRzas7TT4hbv6xcEyYQhA2QY5QG3N3wOTOda9FJilCPc1lGVFglkXcyja5Oy7TgpX5aI8JkMvXdatsc2XB3yrZ4bZ3p/s344/filters.JPG)